PICCOLI PRINCIPI TEATRO

 Participation in the International Festival of Theatre for Young Audiences in Montreal

-Debut of the show Narciso Amico Mio
+Debut of the show Narciso amico mio

 The codes, automatics, and mannerisms of institutional theater left us perplexed.
 The stage interested us because it could unite arts, reformulate languages, and connect disruptively with people.